enXov/AIDA/README.md

+# ⚠️ WARNING: THIS REPO IS NOW ARCHIVED

+**Warning:** If you somehow found this repo, you can continue to use it (I guess).
+However, my recommendation is to use the advanced version of this repository, the **[ida-pro-mcp](https://github.com/mrexodia/ida-pro-mcp)** repository.

 # 📌 AIDA Installation Guide

 This project contains a plugin developed for **IDA Pro 9.1**.
 Follow the steps below to complete the installation.